-Like car accidents, boating accidents can happen for a wide variety of reasons.
-Not surprisingly, alcohol is a factor in a majority of fatal accidents.
+Like car accidents, boating accidents can happen for various reasons.
+Not surprisingly, alcohol is a factor in the majority of fatal accidents.
 70% of incidents are caused by human error or negligence.

-The U.S. Coast Guard keeps track of the most common causes of boating accidents which include: operator distraction, excessive speed, alcohol and drugs, defective equipment, faulty repair work, ignoring laws, too many passengers, and operator inexperience.
+The U.S. Coast Guard keeps track of the most common causes of boating accidents: operator distraction, excessive speed, alcohol and drugs, defective equipment, faulty repair work, ignoring laws, too many passengers, and operator inexperience.

-Boaters have a duty to follow boating safety rules and exercise common sense and caution when on board.
-This is a duty owed not just to oneself, but to the others out on the water as well.
+When onboard, boaters must follow boating safety rules and exercise common sense and caution.
+This is a duty owed to oneself and the others out on the water.
 If a victim can show that a boater’s negligence led to their injuries, they may be entitled to financial compensation.
-Contact our Virginia boat accident lawyers to discuss your situation (757) 233-0009.
+Contact our Virginia boat accident lawyers to discuss your situation at (757) 233-0009.

 For more than 35 years, Attorney Richard Serpe has helped injury victims seek the justice they deserve.
 He’s earned a reputation as a well-respected, hard-working attorney with a tenacious approach to every case he takes on.